confluentinc/ksql/docs/developer-guide/aggregate-streaming-data.rst

 Aggregate Over Windows
 **********************

-KSQL supports aggregation over tumbling, hopping, and session windows.
+KSQL supports aggregation using tumbling, hopping, and session windows.

 ..
 For more information see :ref:`time-and-windows`.

 Count Records Over a Tumbling Window
 ====================================

-The following query is similar to the previous query, but it computes the pageview count per region every minute:
+This query computes the pageview count per region per minute:

 .. code:: sql